Godoy-png/syncbreeze-buffer-overflow-research/README.md

 ---

+## 1. Lab Setup

+The first step consisted of installing
+`Sync Breeze Enterprise 10.0.28` inside a Windows 10 virtual machine configured for vulnerability research and exploit development purposes.

+The environment was isolated to ensure safe and controlled testing.

+Both virtual machines (target and attacker) were configured using Bridged Network Adapter mode in order to allow direct network communication between the systems during the exploitation process.

+---

 ## Methodology

 ### 1. Information Gathering

-A controlled lab environment was created using the same vulnerable software version.
-Debugging tools were configured to analyze the application behavior during runtime.
+Debugging tools were configured to analyze the application behavior during runtime and observe the crash conditions.

 ---